prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 **Price Buckets**

-Now let's say you would like to define you own price bucket function rather than use the ones available by default in prebid.js.
-You can overwrite the bidder settings as the below example shows:
+Now let's say you would like to define a bidder-specific price bucket function rather than use the ones available by default in prebid.js.
+Even the [priceGranularity config](/dev-docs/publisher-api-reference.html#setConfig-Price-Granularity) option applies to all bidders -- with this approach you can overwrite price buckets.

 *Note: this will only impact the price bucket sent to the ad server for targeting.
 It won't actually impact the cpm value used for ordering the bids.*

 {% highlight js %}

 pbjs.bidderSettings = {
     standard: {
         [...]
-        {
+        adserverTargeting: [{
             key: "hb_pb",
             val: function(bidResponse) {
                 // define your own function to assign price bucket